Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 - Other Changes
 - Bug Fixes

+## Overview

+This update reimplements 80% of the code base to primarily reimplement kits and database features.
+There are many new features and changes.
+This release also marks a large milestone for the Fortress Wars Project by improving maintainability and ease of future development.

 ## Health Bars

 Health bars appear above allies.
 They show the player's kit, name, health bar, numeric health value, and number of potions.
 Absorption and other status effects are reflected on the health bar.
 Enemies only see the player's name and nothing else!

 ## Discord Integration

-A new channel has been created that shows game events and player deaths messages.
+A new channel has been created that shows game events and player death messages.

 - Configured via "killfeed" and "game" channels in the DiscordSRV config.